 Above is Araneus quadratus, the 4 spot orb weaver, probably the heaviest British spider - one weighed 1.174 g, and another weighed 0.33 g but the eggs she had just laid weighed 0.76 g, and weights as high as 2.25 g have been recorded!
 The spider gets its scientific name from the 4 spots on its abdomen.

-The female is 9 - 15 mm long, and the male 6 - 8 mm long.
+The female is 9 - 20 mm long, and the male 6 - 8 mm long.
 The colour of both sexes varies from pale yellow to red/brown.
 The abdomen in the female increases hugely in size when she is heavy with eggs.
 It is found in tall grass, heather and bushes.
 The web is around 40 cm in diameter, and less than 1.5 m off the ground when there is a suitable site.
 The female often builds a retreat off to the side of the web where she sits and waits.
 Adults are sexually mature in summer and autumn.
 The are common in Britain and northern Europe.